About

 Daniel McConkie joined the NIU Law faculty in 2015.
-He mainly teaches courses in criminal law and criminal procedure.
+He teaches courses in criminal law and criminal procedure, as well as the First Amendment.

 Professor McConkie was a prosecutor in California for eight years, first for the state and then for the federal government.
-As a federal prosecutor, he specialized in taking down large drug trafficking organizations and served as his office’s ethics advisor.
-His primary research interests are criminal procedure, mass incarceration, and the participation of ordinary citizens in criminal justice processes.
+As a federal prosecutor, he specialized in taking down large drug trafficking organizations and served as his office's ethics advisor.
+His research interests in criminal law and procedure include plea bargaining, criminal discovery, mass incarceration, the participation of ordinary citizens in criminal justice processes, and restorative justice.
+He also writes about Kenya's approach to criminal justice and what the United States might learn from that.

 Areas of Expertise